pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 - relink images

 You will want to test the specific functionality of the Svija Tools panel, but I will also include instructions for modifying an actual web site, ashley.svija.site

+preliminary note: Svija Tools has two interfaces
+- a "less" interface with 2 buttons
+- a "more" interface with 7 buttons

+The "less" interface uses the same scripts as the "more" interface, so you will be mainly testing the "more" interface.

 ------------------------------
 ### 1. THE FOLDER HIERARCHY